Home Blog Gibb's Reflective Cycle- it's Advantages & Disadvantages

 • What different steps will the author take in the future?

-Step 6 Action Plan
+Step 6: Action Plan

 Advantages of Gibbs reflective cycle

-The Gibbs reflective cycle is essential as it helps the individual evaluate the experience gained and take the required action, which helps better handle the same situation in the future.
+The Gibbs reflective cycle is essential as it helps the individual evaluate the experience gained and take the required action, which allows better handle the same situation in the future.
 Some of the other significant benefits of using the Gibbs reflective cycle are

 • The model is considered very easy to use and understand.